Sven-I-Am/typescript-solid/README.md

 - The SOLID principles:
   - S: complete exercise 0.S to learn about the Single Responsibility Principle :heavy_check_mark:
   - O: complete exercise 1.O to learn about the Open-Closed Principle :heavy_check_mark:
-  - L: complete exercise 2.L to learn about the Liskov Substitution Principle
+  - L: complete exercise 2.L to learn about the Liskov Substitution Principle :heavy_check_mark:
   - I: complete exercise 3.I to learn about the Interface Segregation Principle
   - D: complete exercise 4.D to learn about the Dependency Inversion Principle
 - Read the extra source material provided: